 - On the Timer, selecting the letter "I" on the bottom left of the timer mode will run the blower in manual setting, (as indicated in Picture 3 below).
-It is advisable that once a week to run the blower(s) in manual mode for 4 hours, to scour the media.

 - On the Timer, selecting the letter "O" on the bottom left of the timer, will switch the blower OFF and no air will go to the plant, (as indicated in Picture 4 below).